Chart Color Schemes

 Trafalgar shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 18.5%, significantly lower than Victoria's average of 33.4%.
-This gap presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.6%, followed by postgraduate qualifications at 3.2% and graduate diplomas at 2.7%.
-Vocational credentials are prominent, with 40.8% of residents aged 15 and above holding them - advanced diplomas at 10.7% and certificates at 30.1%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 12.6%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.7%).
+Trade and technical skills are prominent, with 40.8% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.7% and certificates at 30.1%.

 Educational participation is high, with 28.4% of residents currently enrolled in formal education.
 This includes 10.7% in primary education, 8.5% in secondary education, and 3.1% pursuing tertiary education.
 Seven schools operate within Trafalgar, educating approximately 1,434 students.
-The area demonstrates typical Australian school conditions (ICSEA: 992) with balanced educational opportunities.
+The area has typical Australian school conditions (ICSEA: 992) with balanced educational opportunities.
 Education provision is balanced with five primary and two secondary schools serving distinct age groups.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education